HaykoDevelop/Typ-Top/README.md

 # Typ Top

-typ top is a simpel typing test app created with html, css and javascript.
-It uses chuck nurres quotes api to genereate random texts for the test.
-The app also saves the game data to the browsers local memory.
+**Typ Top** is a simple typing test app built with **HTML, CSS, and JavaScript**.
+It uses the **Chuck Norris Quotes API** to generate random texts for the test.
+The app also saves game data to the browser's local storage, allowing users to track their progress.